Pirates Of The Caribbean: Curse Of The Black Pearl

 * Having decided that pirates were the 18th century equivalent of rock stars, Depp's characterization of Sparrow was inspired by close observation of his friend Keith Richards, though he emphasized in interviews that it was not an impersonation.

 * The "Fort" in Port Royal is actually not on St. Vincent's, but at a closed-down amusement park (Marineland) in Rancho Palos Verdes, California.

 * In the cave at Isla de Muerte, one of Barboassas pirates can be seen with what appears to be a smoking beard.
-According to the legends of Blackbeard (a famous pirate) he used to attach slow burning fuses to his beard before a raid.
+According to the legends of Blackbeard (the famous pirate) he used to attach slow burning fuses to his beard before a raid.